jc2939/SpoiledMilkEstore/docs/DesignDoc.md

 > and the results of the testing._
 ​
 ### Acceptance Testing
->Most of the user stories have passed their acceptance tests, but an acceptance criteria that did not pass was to have a message saying "No products available" when there are no items in the inventory.
-This is not a huge concern and we will fix that next Sprint.
+> All of our user stories have passed the acceptance tests.
 ​
 ### Unit Testing and Code Coverage
-> We have included unit testing for the Milk object, shopping cart, and login.
-We have not finished the unit testing for the login page, but we will do that in the next Sprint.
+> We have included unit testing for our model, persistence, and controller.
+Our code coverage is 88%.
+We could have done some more unit testing on the shopping cart classes to bring the code coverage higher.
 ​
 ![Code Coverage](CodeCoverage.png)